rmccorm4/Robinhood-Scraper/README.md

 NOTE: Running `finance_tracker.py` will prompt you to enter your Robinhood account login information in order to scrape the data.
 Your login information will not be saved or recorded in any way.

+The CSV files generated, `orders.csv` and `stockwise_pl.csv`, can be opened with Microsoft Excel, and Google Sheets in order to see a nicely formatted spreadsheet rather than a text file.